This page provides information on registering with the DAS and explains what evidence is suitable.

 - a diagnostic report written in a foreign language.
 Any foreign language assessments must be translated by certified translation services – the contents must then meet the University’s guidelines.

 Note that many of these documents provide useful background information and you are welcome to supply them but they will not be accepted as ‘core’ evidence of your disability.
+If you are unsure whether the evidence you have is appropriate, check with the DAS.

 Updating an SpLD assessment